amirs7/tutorials/docker/introduction/6-docker-compose/Readme.md

 You may also have notice that, using docker compose, we can now use relative path for volumes.
 Now let's use this file to bring up our ToDo app.
 First, change your working directory to step6.
 Docker compose cli assumes there is a docker-compose.yml file in current directory.
 Also, instead of setting the environment variables in the command line, we can put them in a file named `.env`.
 Docker compose automatically picks up the variables in the `.env` file in the current directory and substitutes them.
+Also there is no need for creating a network and connecting each container to it.
+Docker compose by default creates a network and so that all services specified in the compose file are on a same network.
 Now, to bring up all the containers we just need to run:
 ```
 docker-compose up -d